 Day one is a chance for their manager to give them a tour of the office and introduce them to their team.
 If they’re working remotely, managers should still offer a run-down of the company, the team, and their workflow.

 Cover their responsibilities and the tools they’ll be using to do their job.
-This is also a good opportunity to introduce them to your LMS if you have training materials stored centrally.
+This is also a good opportunity to introduce them to your learning management system (LMS) if you have training materials stored centrally.

 Send your employee handbook, details about organizational structure, policies, and anything else that might help them feel more familiar with your company.
 You want to make sure they’ve got all the information they need to be sure of your policies and structure.